wine-compholio/wine-staging/README.md

 ------------------

-As of February 2018, the Wine Staging project has been discontinued by the original maintainers.
-Alistair Leslie-Hughes has volunteered to continue the project at his own [GitHub repository](https://github.com/wine-staging/wine-staging).
+As of February 2018, the Wine Staging project has been discontinued by the original maintainers, as Alistair Leslie-Hughes has volunteered to continue the project at his own [GitHub repository](https://github.com/wine-staging/wine-staging).

 What is Wine Staging?